03JunchiMa/LongNet_For_TimeSeries/README.md

+# This is the adapted variant of LongNet, optimized for handling time series data in deep learning applications.

+### Time Series Datasets
+The datasets can be obtained from [here](https://github.com/wzhwzhwzh0921/S-D-Mamba/releases/download/datasets/S-Mamba_datasets.zip).

 # dilated-attention-pytorch

 (Unofficial) Implementation of `DilatedAttention` from *[LongNet: Scaling Transformers to 1,000,000,000 Tokens](https://arxiv.org/abs/2307.02486)* in PyTorch.

 <img src="https://github.com/fkodom/dilated-attention-pytorch/assets/45951340/27304255-e51e-4298-9c7b-5b7e4a51e697" width=800 alt="long-net-sequence-length"/>

-### Datasets
-The datasets can be obtained from [here](https://github.com/wzhwzhwzh0921/S-D-Mamba/releases/download/datasets/S-Mamba_datasets.zip).

 ## Install